-In this work, we formulate the problem of RF pulse design as a combinatorial optimization problem with an arbitrary number of constraints and uses efficient techniques from this area such as genetic algorithms (GA) to solve this problem.
+In this work, the problem of RF pulse design is formulated as a combinatorial optimization problem with an arbitrary number of constraints and uses efficient techniques from this area such as genetic algorithms (GA) to solve this problem.
 This formulation takes into account the limited precision of RF pulse generation and provides the optimal results at any given precision.
 Unlike SLR technique, the objective function will be proposed as the norm of the difference between the desired profile and the one obtained from solving the Bloch equations for the current RF pulse design values, which offers a feedback loop to improve the results.
-The proposed approach will be verified using analytical solution based RF simulations and compared to previous methods such as Shinnar-Le Roux (SLR) method, and analysis, selected, and tested the options and parameters of genetic algorithms to get the best improved results and compared to previous works in this field.
-We provide the detailed implementation details for each and present their results compared to those of the SLR technique.
+The proposed approach will be verified using analytical solution based RF simulations and compared to previous methods such as Shinnar-Le Roux (SLR) method, and analysis, selected, and tested the options and parameters of genetic algorithms to get the best improved results.
+The detailed implementation is provided details for each technique and present their results compared to those of the SLR technique.

 II.
-METHODOLOGY
+THEORY